GSAS Master’s SynThesis Competition

 Applicants must be:

-Between 12 to 15 finalists will be selected to present their research to a general audience and a multidisciplinary panel of judges at the final competition.
+Between 12 to 15 finalists will be selected to present their research to a general audience and a multidisciplinary panel of judges at the final competition on April 25.
 Finalists must participate in a preparatory workshop with GSAS staff prior to the competition.
-The workshop will be offered in mid-April.
+The workshop will be offered in early April.

 At each stage of review, applicants will be evaluated based on the following criteria: